 - Be aware of strategies to effectively communicate with primary care providers

-- Participate in weekly consultation with care coordinator (either over the phone or on site depending on assignment)
+- Participate in weekly consultation with care manager (either over the phone or on site depending on assignment)

 - Complete consultation notes within 1 day and send to attending